 These dates may be varied by the Director of Home Chess not later than 31st October in each season and shall be notified within 7 days to Union Controllers.
 Notwithstanding the date of the Finals, they shall be graded in the same grading list as the rest of the Final Stage Matches.

-This season, the default dates are: 27 April, 11/18 May, 8 June, and the Finals will be played on a date to be confirmed.
+This season, the default dates are — 27th April, 11th/18th May, 8th June, and the Finals will be played on 13 July.

 D3.2.
 In the Final of the Championship, the Director of Home Chess may at his discretion nominate a central venue.
 With this exception, all matches shall be arranged by the Counties concerned.
 The County drawn away may insist on an intermediate venue provided they notify the home county of their decision at least a fortnight before the scheduled date and provided it is prepared to make all the arrangements and that all expenses are shared by the teams concerned.
 It is the responsibility of the County drawn at home to provide refreshments for the away County, except that where a match is played at an intermediate venue, refreshments should be provided for both teams, expenses to be shared.